Best Alexa Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Amazon Alexa speakers you can buy in 2021.

-Amazon Alexa has led the way for smart products, finding its way on to a huge number of speakers and smart devices, making it one of the best choices of voice assistant if you want to start controlling multiple devices around your home with your vocal cords.
+Amazon's Alexa has led the way for smart products, finding its way into a vast array of speakers and smart devices, making it one of the best choices of voice assistant if you want to start controlling multiple devices around your home with your vocal chords.

-With plenty of Alexa speakers to choose from, including Amazon's own, ever-growing, family of Alexa devices, led by the Echo Dot, Echo, Echo Plus, and more recent Echo Studio, which one is right for you?
+With plenty of Alexa speakers to choose from, including Amazon's own, ever-growing, family of Alexa devices led by the Echo Dot, Echo, Echo Show and Echo Studio, which one is right for you?

 Do you want something small and discreet to kick-start a smart system, or do you want a proper wireless speaker with built-in smarts that sounds up to the job too?
-Allow us to run you through our pick of the best Alexa speakers you can buy in 2020.
+Oh, and does the idea of spying on your cat while you're out pique your interest?
+It does?
+Good on you.
+Allow us to run you through our pick of the best Alexa speakers you can buy.

 Perhaps the smartest way to bring Amazon's Alexa voice assistant into your home, the latest generation of the Dot also doubles as a simple (and cheap) wireless speaker.
 The fabric-covered puck-shaped device looks smarter than previous versions and it's easy to get up and running, either over wi-fi or Bluetooth.
 And as a device for playing background music, there really is little to fault, especially at this price.
 It's the best Echo speaker if you're on a budget.